How to Install Snap-Together Laminate Flooring

 - wood putty

-Thoroughly clean the subfloor so that there is no debris on the floor and that it is flat and smooth.
-Directly onto the subfloor, lay down a layer of plastic sheeting to create a moisture barrier (Image 1).
-Tape the sheeting two inches above the floor using painter's tape (Image 2).
-If needed, use duct tape to overlap the edges of the plastic sheeting (Image 3).
-Overlap the plastic sheeting by six inches.
+Thoroughly clean the subfloor to remove all debris and ensure the floor is level.
+Directly on the subfloor, install a layer of plastic sheeting to create a moisture barrier (Image 1).
+Tape the sheeting to the wall two inches above the floor using painter's tape (Image 2).
+If needed, use duct tape to overlap the edges of the plastic by 6 inches (Image 3).

 Install First Row of Flooring

 Use small sections of planks as spacers to hold the flooring away from the wall about 1/4 inch (Image 1).
-The spacers help allow for expansion around the perimeter of the floor.
-Place the first row snug against the spacers (Image 2).
+The spacers will allow for natural expansion to occur around the perimeter of the floor after installation.
+Using a table saw, rip the boards for the first row to remove the tongue.
+This ensures the true edge of the board will rest against the spacers, so the expansion gap will not be too large for the baseboard to cover.
+Install the first row against the spacers both on the side and end (Image 2).
 Trim the last plank to length to fit so that it ends 1/4 inch from the wall.

 Continue Installing Floor

 Use the short trimmed section of the previous row to start the next row.
 This will ensure the joints between planks in a row are staggered from the joints in adjoining rows.
-The laminated flooring in this project has a soundproof backing and wood finish.
-It snaps together by lining up the planks at an angle and then flattening out the row being installed.
+The laminate flooring in this project has a soundproof backing and wood finish.
+It snaps together by lining up at an angle and then flattening out the row being installed.
 To save the edges of the flooring boards, use a tapping block or rubber mallet to tap adjoining rows together (Image 1).
-This will prevent damage to the tongue or groove with the hammer.
+This will prevent damage to the tongue or groove from the hammer.

-When installing the next plank in the row, lift the plank at an angle to allow it to set/lock in place and tap the plank against the previous plank in the row with a mallet (Image 2).
-Continue across the room until reaching the far side.
+When installing the next plank in the row, approach the groove at a 45-degree angle to allow the tongue to easily slide into place, lower until flat and tap the plank against the previous plank in the row with a mallet (Image 2).
+Continue across the room until you reach the far side.
 Trim the last row so it ends 1/4 inch from the wall.
-Measure and cut planks lengthwise to fit the last row.
+Repeat until the entirety of the room is covered, minus the last row.

 Install Baseboards and Molding

-Remove the spacers around the border and install baseboards and quarter-round molding, covering the plastic moisture barrier on the wall and the gap between the wall and the flooring (Image 1).
-Set nail heads slightly below the surface of the molding and fill with wood putty (Image 2).
+Remove the spacers around the border and install baseboard and shoe molding, covering the plastic moisture barrier on the wall and the gap between the wall and the flooring (Image 1).
+Use a nail set to set the heads slightly below the surface of the molding and fill with wood putty (Image 2).
 Let the putty dry, then lightly sand to make sure the surface is even.
-Use touch-up paint to cover the putty (Image 3).
+Once sanded, caulk the joints between the wall and baseboard, as well as the joint between the shoe molding and baseboard.
+Once the caulk is dry, paint the trim (Image 3).